-[4] UN Administered Territory
+^[4] UN Administered Territory, referred to in the context of UN Resolution 1244

 Increase Access to Justice for All

 People have a well-established right to remedy and redress.
 When people cannot manage their disputes peaceably through a legitimate process, it increases the likelihood of future conflict and violence.
 Barriers to justice exist in many societies but they are especially pervasive in conflict and post-conflict contexts.
 UNDP's assistance focuses on the delivery of - and access to - justice.